(Updated July 2019)

 🇮🇹Mezzo melone affogato nel porto, un dessert d'altri tempi, ma sempre attuale, specialmente nella calda estate fiorentina. 🇬🇧 Port soaked melon half, a vintage inspired dessert which will provide you a much needed refreshment in the hot summer Florentine days. #badalìfirenze #cucinatoscana #cucinafiorentina #badalìosteria #firenze #tuscanfood #florencefood #estatefiorentina2018

-Just outside of Florence (but still worthy of a taxi)
+Just outside of The HIstorical Center of Florence (but still worthy of a taxi)

 - Trattoria “da Burde”, When one thinks of sticking to traditions when it comes to Tuscan food, likely they have visited a place just outside of Florence — Da Burde, the brainchild of Andrea and Paolo Gori.
 A culinary institution since 1901, here you can dig into mouth-watering dishes like bistecca alla fiorentina, il peposo, il cacciucco, il baccalà alla livornese, l’acquacotta alla maremmana and much more.
-They will be closed from August 10 to the 27th. address: Via Pistoiese, 6/R, 50145 Firenze. +39 Tel.
+They will be closed from August 10 to the 25th. address: Via Pistoiese, 6/R, 50145 Firenze. +39 Tel.
 055/317206.
-Open for lunch and dinner on weekdays, Saturday lunch only, Closed Sundays.
+Open for lunch, dinner on Fridays, Saturday lunch only, Closed Sundays.

 - Caffè Desiderio is a great restaurant in nearby Settignano under the helm of Michele and Francesca, two very kind people that source quality ingredients (they also have a kickass burger) that I discovered thanks to Emiko Davies.
 Get the local meat and cheese platter!
 They also have an impressive wine list. address: Piazza Niccolò Tommaseo, 5r, 50135 Settignano FI, Telefono: 055 697687.
-This August they will be closed the 5th, and from the 11-28th otherwise they are open for both lunch and dinner service.
+This August they will be closed from the 9th to the 27th otherwise they are open for both lunch and dinner service.
 Hot tip* go to the circolo just a few doors down for a spritz before or after!

 - Ristorante 588 at Borgo i Vicelli, this recent find an easy 25 minute drive from Florence in the comune di Bagno a Ripoli made me a very happy woman.
 An outside eatery set in the backdrop of a quaint Tuscan agriturismo, we dined poolside, enjoying an array of farm-to-table delights.
 This is the kind of place that doesn’t make you wear flowy tops to hide bloat, Chef Andrea’s menu is light and memorable — imagine an array of vegetables with a soft tomato broth, or the most perfect had-moon ravioli stuffed with fresh mozzarella cheese and topped with a basil leaf so fragrant Bocelli would have teared up.
 All teamed with interesting extra-virgin olive oils, just ask!
 My advice is to call ahead as they often host weddings and events here ***Sundays ask about pool and spa entrance along with Sunday lunch!
 Open all of August, closed Tuesdays. address: Via Roma, 588 – 50012 Bagno a Ripoli, , Tel: +39 055 699003.